pytorch/pytorch.github.io/_posts/2024-04-04-accelerating-moe-model.md

 ## Acknowledgements

-We want to thank Daniel Han, Raghu Ganti, Mudhakar Srivatsa, Bert Maher, Gregory Chanan, Eli Uriegas, and Geeta Chauhan for their review of the presented material and Woo Suk from the vLLM team as we built on his implementation of the Fused MoE kernel.
+We want to thank Daniel Han, Raghu Ganti, Mudhakar Srivatsa, Bert Maher, Gregory Chanan, Eli Uriegas, and Geeta Chauhan for their review of the presented material and Woosuk from the vLLM team as we built on his implementation of the Fused MoE kernel.